yyasutakee/ios-architecture-example/README.md

 # ios-todolist-app
-iOS project for a todo list application
+iOS project implemented with layered architecture

 ![todo-gif](https://github.com/yyasutakee/ios-todolist-app/assets/11753499/87279491-b740-40dc-9f3b-aed138fdcb5f)

-## Architecture
+## Layers

 In this example, the application is structured in three layers (UI, business logic and persistence).

+* UI: Responsible for the presentation of the application and takes input from the user
+* Business Logic: Application state will be managed here
+* Persistence: Responsible for saving and retriving persistent data for the application

 ![layer](https://github.com/yyasutakee/ios-todolist-app/assets/11753499/1013dfe7-b278-4df1-9e73-ce0ecf6d63ad)

+## Abstraction

 Each layer exposes an interface as swift protocol which expose abstract behaviour of that layer.